 We participated actively in the steering committee that developed the National Strategies for Advancing Bicycle Safety.
 The campaign was planned by a bicycle safety conference in Washington, DC in July of 2000.
 It identifies every major impediment to bicycling in the US.
 BHSI has taken on implementation of one of the strategies: providing information to drafters and proponents of bicycle helmet legislation at the State and Local levels.
 We partner with Safe Kids USA for that strategy.
 The group continues to meet periodically under the chairmanship of NHTSA staff.
 Its information exchange helps coordinate the bicycle safety activities of the various partners.

 5. Participation in Other Organizations

-Despite our budget constraints we will be attending one of this year's meetings of the International Consumer Product Health and Safety Organization (ICPHSO).
-We participate in the annual Bicycle Summit in Washington, DC on even-numbered years, but will not participate in 2013.
-And we will send a representative to other meetings as we have done each year.
+Despite our budget constraints we will be attending the International Consumer Product Health and Safety Organization (ICPHSO) Annual Symposium in February.
+We participate in the annual Bicycle Summit in Washington, DC on even-numbered years, and will participate in 2014.
+And we will send a representative to other meetings that come up as we do every year.